top of page

 Good training breaks anatomy down simply.
 You learn how to observe movement and support students safely.

-3. Trauma Awareness and Safer Space Holding
+3. Trauma Awareness and Safe Space Holding

 Most people walking into a yoga class carry some kind of stress or trauma.
-That’s why more programs now include trauma-informed approaches.
+That’s why more programs now include trauma sensitive approaches.
+If you want to become a trauma informed yoga teacher, this training is your starting point.

 • Use language that’s invitational, not commanding